-White crystalline solid with a vinegar-like odor.
+White damp cake.
 See label in Section 16.
-If the material is involved in a fire; pressure-demand self-contained breathing apparatus and protective clothing must be worn by persons potentially exposed to the airborne particulate during or after a fire.
+If the material is involved in a fire; pressure-demand selfcontained breathing apparatus and protective clothing must be worn by persons potentially exposed to the airborne particulate during or after a fire.